 6. Joyce adopted Italian as his at-home language, having learned it while living in Italy

-7. He returned to Ireland in 1909 to open Dublin’s first movie theater, the Cinematograph Volta on 45 Mary Street.
+7. He returned to Ireland in 1909 to open Dublin’s first movie theater, the Cinematograph Volta at 45 Mary Street.
 Featuring Italian and European movies unpopular with the Dubliners, the cinema shut its doors in 1919.

 9. Joyce underwent over 25 eye surgeries in his lifetime.

-10. Before his book “Ulysses” was legally published in America in 1934, hundreds of illicit copies were seized and burned by the US Post office in the 1920s.
+10. Before his book “Ulysses” was legally published in America in 1934, hundreds of illicit copies were seized and burned by the US Post Office in the 1920s.